-On March 31, 1998, Triangle Center Associates, L.P. ("Triangle Center") obtained from General Electric Capital Corporation ("GECC") a loan in the amount of \$10,800,000 (the "GECC Loan"), approximately \$2,422,000 of the proceeds of which were used to finance (i) the purchase of the shares of Common Stock tendered in the Offer and (ii) costs incurred in connection with the Offer.
-The balance of the GECC Loan, approximately \$8,378,000, was used to refinance existing indebtedness on the property owned by Triangle Center.
-The GECC Loan is secured by a mortgage on property owned by Triangle Center.
-The GECC Loan bears interest initially at an annual rate of 7.39% and will mature on April 1, 2023.
-However, after April 1, 2008, the interest rate on the GECC Loan will increase by no less than 2% per annum.
+On March 31, 1998, Triangle Center Associates, L.P. ("Triangle Center") obtained from General Electric Capital Corporation ("GECC") a credit facility which provides for, among other things, a loan in an amount up to \$10,800,000 (the "GECC Facility"), approximately \$2,422,000 of the proceeds of which were used to finance (i) the purchase of the shares of Common Stock tendered in the Offer and (ii) costs incurred in connection with the Offer.

+Amounts borrowed by Triangle Center under the GECC Facility bear interest initially at an annual rate of 7.39% and will mature on April 1, 2023.
+Amounts borrowed by Triangle Center are unconditionally guaranteed as to payment of principal and interest by Leo S. Ullman.
+Amounts borrowed under the GECC Facility are secured by a mortgage of property owned by Triangle Center.
+Triangle Center may prepay portions of the principal amount borrowed subject to terms contained in the GECC Facility.